brianBoolean88/Leadership-Legends/README.md

 - Learn concepts that help with final boss battle
 - Enter the portal to confront Vice President Douglass

+### 🌩️ Level 4: Boss Fight
+- Enter a cutscene with VP Douglass
+- Try to convince him to join back on your team!
 ---

 ## 🛠️ Development Tools